digitalocean/Kubernetes-Starter-Kit-Developers/01-setup-DOKS/README.md

 After running the above command, please look at the `Events` section (last line from command output), to check if something went wrong.
 There are many other useful sections to look at, like `Conditions`, `System Info`, `Allocated resources`, to help you troubleshoot worker nodes issues in the future.

-## Step 4 [OPTIONAL] - Adding an extra node for observability
+## Step 4 [OPTIONAL] - Adding a dedicated node for observability

-If you are planning to use this cluster in a development environment you can skip this section.
-If you are planning to use this cluster to serve in a production environment we recommand that you also setup, apart from the basic nodes, another fixed size node pool with the purpose of serving the observability tools the tutorial will be going through in [Chapter 4 - 04-setup-prometheus-stack](../04-setup-prometheus-stack/README.md).
+If you plan to use this cluster to serve in a production environment it is recommended that you also setup, apart from the basic nodes, another fixed size node pool with the purpose of serving the observability stack from [Chapter 4 - 04-setup-prometheus-stack](../04-setup-prometheus-stack/README.md).
-It is, in general, a good practice to separate the observability side of things from the application side of things.
-Monitoring is an essential aspect of any infrastructure, and it should be highly-available as much as possible.
+In general, it is good practice to separate the observability stack from user applications.
+This way, one cannot interfere with another or get affected by downtime when performing cluster or node pool maintenance, etc.
+On the other hand, monitoring is a crucial aspect of any modern infrastructure hence high-availability is a must.
-Later on, you will use [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) to schedule `observability` related pods on the newly added node.
+Later on, you will use [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) to schedule `observability` related pods on the dedicated node pool.

 To add another node pool to the cluster created earlier run the following command: